-Document templates include a header as well as section templates as needed.
-The header template describes the scope and intended use of the document.
-The header includes the metadata that details contextual information, such as who created the document, encounter information, and patient demographics.Section templates revolve around a common clinical concept, such as Procedures or Encounters – i.e. the Procedures section template captures information relative to patient procedures.
+A document template describes the scope and intended use of a particular type of document.
+It often references a separate document templated called “the header template”.
+The header template is just a reusable document template that helps ensure consistency across a set of different types of CDA documents.
+The header template defines the metadata needed to establish the context for the information contained in the document, such as who created the document, encounter information, and patient demographics.
+The document template defines which header template to use and defines the section templates to be used for the body of the document.

+A section template describes the scope and intended use of a particular type or set of information typically contained as a logical grouping within a document.
+Sections are used to define a common set of clinical information, such as History of Procedures, Prior Encounters, or Planned Interventions.

-Section templates are defined globally and may be used by more than one document template.
-For example, the template defining the Medications section may be used in both a CCD and Referral Note.
-A section template may contain zero, one or many entry templates references.Entry templates represent individual clinical statements through coded data elements, such as a specific medication or procedure.
-Entries are very specific templates intended to capture an event, action, or observation relative to the clinical concept captured in the section.
+Section templates may be used by more than one document template.
+For example, the template defining the Medications section may be used in both a CCD and Referral Note document.
+A section template defines the type of information to be recorded in its narrative text element.
+It also may define zero, one or many different types of entry templates that can be used to represent the information it contains in machine readable data structures defined by the entry templates.

+An entry template represent individual clinical statements as coded data elements.
+They define how to encode information for an administered medication or a procedure that has been performed.
+Entries are very specific templates that define how to represent an event, action, or observation contained within the section.
 An entry-level template may be referenced by multiple section-level templates.

+Figure 3: CDA Document Visualization

 2.2.1.
 C-CDA 2.1 Document Templates